Taylor Walls Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.45 team ERA ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have a 4.44 team ERA that ranks 21st among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs surrendered (88 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (89 total, 1.1 per game).

-- The Diamondbacks are sending Gallen (9-2) to the mound to make his 17th start of the season as he goes for his 10th victory.
-He is 9-2 with a 2.84 ERA and 104 strikeouts through 98 1/3 innings pitched.
+- Davies makes the start for the Diamondbacks, his ninth of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw seven innings, allowing one earned run while giving up three hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed four innings, allowing six earned runs while giving up six hits.

+- In eight games this season, the 30-year-old has put up an ERA of 7.82, with 7.6 strikeouts per nine innings.
+Opponents are hitting .315 against him.

 © 2023 Data Skrive.
 All rights reserved.